PHP: Licensing

-PHP is free software released under the PHP License, which stipulates that:
+PHP is free software released under the PHP License, which is equivalent to the 3-clause BSD license.

+Versions prior to 8.6 were released under a more restrictive license, which stipulates that:

 Products derived from this software may not be called "PHP", nor may "PHP" appear in their name, without prior written permission from group@php.net.
 You may indicate that your software works in conjunction with PHP by saying "Foo for PHP" instead of calling it "PHP Foo" or "phpfoo".

-This restriction on the use of "PHP" makes the PHP License incompatible with the GNU General Public License (GPL), while the Zend License is incompatible due to an advertising clause similar to that of the original BSD license.
+This restriction on the use of "PHP" made the PHP License incompatible with the GNU General Public License (GPL), while the Zend License was incompatible due to an advertising clause similar to that of the original BSD license.

 Development and community

 PHP includes various free and open-source libraries in its source distribution or uses them in resulting PHP binary builds.
 PHP is fundamentally an Internet-aware system with built-in modules for accessing File Transfer Protocol (FTP) servers and many database servers, including PostgreSQL, MySQL, Microsoft SQL Server and SQLite (which is an embedded database), LDAP servers, and others.
 Numerous functions are familiar to C programmers, such as those in the stdio family, are available in standard PHP builds.

 PHP allows developers to write extensions in C to add functionality to the PHP language.
 PHP extensions can be compiled statically into PHP or loaded dynamically at runtime.
 Numerous extensions have been written to add support for the Windows API, process management on Unix-like operating systems, multibyte strings (Unicode), cURL, and several popular compression formats.
 Other PHP features made available through extensions include integration with Internet Relay Chat (IRC), dynamic generation of images and Adobe Flash content, PHP Data Objects (PDO) as an abstraction layer used for accessing databases, and even speech synthesis.
 Some of the language's core functions, such as those dealing with strings and arrays, are also implemented as extensions.
 The PHP Extension Community Library (PECL) project is a repository for extensions to the PHP language.
 Most of the community focuses on web development, and PHP running server side (though also serving JavaScript for the client side), and some exceptional uses are for e.g. standalone graphical applications (with PHP-GTK unmaintained now for over a decade), and even drone control.

 Some other projects, such as Zephir, provide the ability for PHP extensions to be created in a high-level language and compiled into native PHP extensions.
 Such an approach, instead of writing PHP extensions directly in C, simplifies the development of extensions and reduces the time required for programming and testing.

 By December 2018 the PHP Group consisted of ten people: Thies C. Arntzen, Stig Bakken, Shane Caraveo, Andi Gutmans, Rasmus Lerdorf, Sam Ruby, Sascha Schumann, Zeev Suraski, Jim Winstead, and Andrei Zmievski.

 Zend Technologies provides a PHP Certification based on PHP 8 exam (and previously based on PHP 7 and 5.5) for programmers to become certified PHP developers.